 NYC DOH ACC Killed One Cat or Dog Every Three Hours in 2025

-The city kill pound exterminated 1,508 cats and 1,694 dogs, virtually all of them healthy and adoptable.
+The city kill pound exterminated 1,508 cats and 1,694 dogs last year, virtually all of them healthy and adoptable.

 Animal Care Centers of New York City exterminated 3,202 cats and dogs in 2025, according to NYC ACC data.